 This year, we ask that you consider becoming a part of our Leadership Circle.
 This special group of donors provides an annual contribution to The Home, ranging from $1,000 to $10,000 and allows our organization to continue providing the vital programs necessary to help rebuild the lives of the Houston area women in our care.
 This group of major donors assure The Women’s Home of a well-balanced and robust charitable base that will strengthen our ability to serve more women in need.
 There are few people on this earth who are not touched, in some way, by addiction, mental illness, or abuse.
 Present or past, immediate family or a friend, a coworker, or spouse.
 You know someone.
 Without intervention and support these traumas can lead to homelessness.
 These issues are multi-layered and they require individualized, multi-layered solutions.

 That’s where The Women’s Home comes in.
 In the 60 years since its founding, The Home has established itself in Houston as a leader in solutions to the problem of homelessness.
 We have utilized innovative, evolving and proven intervention to provide the lost women of our city a fighting chance.
 Our WholeLife® program has received accolades nationally for its efficacy.

 Because of your unwavering support, there are now two doors for the journey of recovery.
 Jane Cizik Garden Place apartment community provides housing that is safe and affordable for graduates of our program and others who desire to live in a sober, supportive environment.
 In addition, our treatment and transitional residential facility in Montrose continues to be a place of acceptance for those weary women who commit to begin anew.

-Talk to Debra Richmond, Development Manager to make your year end, tax deductible pledge.
+Talk to Julie Comiskey, Chief Development Officer to make your year end, tax deductible pledge.
 It is vital to our work, vital to hope in the lives of so many women who need to envision and be able to achieve transformation.